mbaykara/local-setup/README.md

 :white_check_mark: Customize your terminal prompt.

-## Invoke the setup script, it will set your environment up and running in few seconds!
+## Usage
+1. Fork the project and make changes to `work/.gitconfig` and `private/.gitconfig` by adjusting your email and name.

+2. Invoke the script

 ```bash
 curl -fsSL https://raw.githubusercontent.com/mbaykara/.local-terminal/main/setup.sh | bash
 ```

 Done!

 Your terminal promp will look as:
 ```